mapeditor/tiled/docs/reference/tmx-map-format.rst

 ~~~~~~

 -  **encoding:** The encoding used to encode the tile layer data.
 When used,
-   it can be "base64" and "csv" at the moment.
+   it can be "base64" and "csv" at the moment. (optional)
 -  **compression:** The compression used to compress the tile layer data.
-   Tiled supports "gzip" and "zlib".
+   Tiled supports "gzip", "zlib", and "zstd".

 When no encoding or compression is given, the tiles are stored as
 individual XML ``tile`` elements.
 Next to that, the easiest format to